Soltanilara/ArduBoat-Ros2/Readme.md

     ```sh
     ros2 run BoatController waypointSubscriber
     ```
-- On prompting, enter desired Lattitude & Longitude.
+- On prompting, enter desired Lattitude & Longitude. **Remember to Arm the USV and shift into GUIDED mode**

 ## **3. Velocity and Yaw Control**
-- This mode commands a velocity and Yaw(degrees) to the Ardupilot in body frame.
+- This mode commands a velocity(m/sec) and Yaw(degrees) to the Ardupilot in body frame.
 Assuming motors are connected to servos 1 and 3 of CubeOrange please ensure your servo outputs are mapped as follows:
     - Servo1_Function: Thruster Left
     - Servo2_Function: Thruster Right